 Enable Audit Logging: Audit Logging (which is required for DCAA Compliance) allows you to track the time and person who creates or edits any time entries (as well as other Company settings).
 Demo customers should contact their Account Executive for more details and paying customers can contact email@example.com for pricing.

 Allow changes (not logged) to billing rates, costs, etc. that affect historical time and expense entries (either locked or unlocked): Check this box if you want to allow Administrators to retroactively change Billing Rates, Costs, etc. in bulk.
 Audit Log will track when these rates are changed, but not every affected time entry.

 Single Sign-On (or SSO) is a method to streamline the login process for ClickTime.
 Instead of remembering an email address/password combination, you can instead log into another, third-party application which has been authorized to access ClickTime and log in with that application.

 SSO can either be disabled (forcing staff to log in with an email/password combination), allowed (giving your staff the option to authenticate with another provider) or required (which will give you the most security).

 Basic and Corporate Accounts can use the Google Apps SSO methods (providing the email address they have in ClickTime is managed by Google Applications).
 Please be aware that requiring Google SSO will prevent access to the current version of the Mobile Application.

 Enterprise Accounts have several other options to authenticate with other providers such as Okta, OneLogin, and Azure AD.

-You can download the ClickTime SSO Overview as a pdf file at the bottom of this guide.
+More information on ClickTime's SSO options can be found in this document.
 For assistance with other applications, please see the appropriate help documentation: